Techtonica/curriculum/project-example/week-9/eventonica/eventonica-express-backend.md

 #### Create a new Express App

-1. In your terminal, navigate to your `eventonica-react` project i.e `client` directory .
+1. In your terminal, navigate to your `eventonica/client` directory .
 Start it with `npm start`.

 1. You will need to create a second app for your Express backend.
 In a second terminal window, navigate to your general `Eventonica` project folder.
 Follow these commands to create a new project called `server` and start it.
 If it asks you if you want to download `express-generator`, choose `yes`.